Employer Brand: Hire Like the Big Guys

 Don’t confuse culture with internal marketing

 Remember, culture starts at the top.
 No one is going to buy it if the leadership is saying one thing but doing another.
+Give your employees a mission and purpose, and they will follow you anywhere.

 Think about your Employer Brand